marcoevang/camilladsp-setrate/README.md

 1. **Automatic updating of the sample rate when that of the audio stream being captured changes.**

 This is obtained by subscribing to *Alsa* events, reading the current sample rate when it changes, and updating *CamillaDSP* configuration accordingly.
 To this end, some commands of the [CamillaDSP websocket interface]( https://github.com/HEnquist/camilladsp/blob/master/websocket.md) are issued.
 The command `GetConfig` provides the current configuration; if the current configuration is not valid, the `GetPreviousConfig` command is issued.
 Then the _sample rate_ value is replaced with the value provided by the *alsa control*.
 The _chunk size_ value is as well updated as a function of the sample rate.
 Finally, the updated configuration is flushed to the DSP with the command `SetConfig`.
-<u>This feature has only been tested with USB gadget capture devices</u>.
+<ins>This feature has only been tested with USB gadget capture devices</ins>.

 2. **Automatic reloading of a valid configuration whenever the playback device becomes available.**

 This is useful, for example, when your DAC goes off or when unplugging or switching off the input  of your DAC corresponding to the playback device configured in *CamillaDSP*.
 When this happens, _CamillaDSP_ locks out as the playback device is no longer valid, and the situation remains even after the DAC comes back on or a valid input is switched back on.  `camilladsp-setrate` reloads a valid configuration as soon as the playback device becomes available again, thus unlocking _CamillaDSP_.
 This result is obtained by going through the same procedure described above for sample rate.
 In this case, however, the procedure is initiated by a `SIGHUP` signal sent to the _camilladsp-setrate_ process by means of an `udev rule` (see the `88-DAC.rules` file).
-<u>This feature has only been tested with USB playback devices</u>.
+<ins>This feature has only been tested with USB playback devices</ins>.

 ## Context
 I have tested **_camilladsp-setrate_**  on my Raspberry Pi 4 in gadget mode with its USB-C port configured for audio capture.
 I expect it may also work on other boards supporting USB gadget mode, such as Raspberry Pi Zero, Raspberry Pi 3A+, Raspberry Pi CM4 and BeagleBones.
 Feel free to experiment with other types of capture devices as well.
 This project was developed on DietPi 64-bit.
 It should also work on other Debian-based Linux distributions and arguably on other Linux flavors as well.
 The software is coded in C language with use of the *alsa* and *libwebsockets* C API's.

 ## Requirements